Dougsworth/CV/README.md

-Learning to use opencv and pycharm to create  ~virtual paint~
+using opencv and pycharm to create  ~virtual paint~